barracudanetworks/ArchiveStream-php/README.md

-# ArchiveStream 0.2.4
+# ArchiveStream 0.3.0

 A library for dynamically streaming dynamic tar or zip files without the need to have the complete file stored on the server.
-You can specify if you want tar or zip, or have the library figure out the best option based on the user agent string.
+You can specify if you want a tar or a zip; or if you want to have the library figure out the best option based on the user agent string.

 ## Options